developer-srj/ESP32-serial/README.md

 ## Installation Guide

-Follow these steps to set up and run the project on a Linux PC.
+Follow these steps to set up and run the project on a Linux PC (Not yet tested on Mac/ Windows)

 ### 1. Clone the Repository